Faxonius rusticus (Girard, 1852)

 Faxonius rusticus individuals feed as shredders, scrapers, collectors, and predators (Lorman and Magnuson 1978).
 This species is an opportunistic consumer of a variety of aquatic plants, benthic invertebrates, detritus (decaying plants and animals, including associated bacteria), periphyton (algae and microbes attached to objects submersed in water), fish eggs, and small fish (Lorman 1980).
 Juveniles tend to feed on benthic invertebrates, such as mayflies, stoneflies, midges, and side-swimmers, more often than do adults (Hanson et al. 1990, Momot 1992).
 Among the options of invertebrate prey for adults, snails are a primary target (Lodge and Lorman 1987).

-Means of Introduction: Human activity best explains the presence of the rusty crayfish in areas outside of its native range.
+Great Lakes Means of Introduction: F. rusticus is native to the Ohio River drainage and likely native to Sandusky Bay, Lake Erie, Ohio.
+It likely migrated across the low, swampy barrier between the Maumee drainage and the Scioto or Wabash River drainages, or traveled through a canal built in the early 1800s that connected these drainages (Creaser 1931).
 Angler bait bucket emptying is thought to be the primary cause of introduction and species spread (Berrill 1978, Crocker 1979, Butler and Stein 1985, Lodge et al. 1986, Hobbs et at.
 1989, Lodge et al. 1994, Kerr et al. 2005; Kilian et al. 2012).
-The rusty crayfish is also commonly sold to schools and biological supply houses, leading to the potential for uninformed release into the wild (Gunderson 2008; Larson and Olden 2008; Kilian et al. 2012).
-Intentional release into water bodies by commercial crayfish harvesters is another suspected cause of its range expansion (Wilson et al. 2004).
-A further mechanism of human facilitated introduction is the intentional establishment of this species in lakes as a means of removing nuisance weeds (Magnuson et al. 1975).
 Once introduced to a new body of water, this species can move an average of 29 meters per day (Byron and Wilson 2001) and colonize the entire littoral zone up to 12 meters depth (Wilson et al. 2004).

-Great Lakes Impacts: Faxonius rusticus has a moderate environmental impact in the Great Lakes outside of its native range.
+Faxonius rusticus has a high environmental impact in the Great Lakes outside of its native range.

 Faxonius rusticus has a moderate socio-economic impact in the Great Lakes outside of its native range.

-Faxonius rusticus has the ability to cause a reduction in many native fish populations, creating a variety of negative socio-economic impacts.
-The rusty crayfish is more likely to compete with juvenile gamefish for benthic invertebrate prey than are native species of crayfish.
-In addition, this species has been shown to significantly reduce benthic invertebrate densities that serve as an important food source to young fish (Magnuson et al. 1975, Lodge et al. 1994, Lodge 1995, Hill and Luttenton et al. 1998, McCarthy et al. 2006, Rosenthal et al. 2006, Bobeldyk and Lamberti 2008,).
-While native fish do feed on the non-native rusty, due to its low ratio of soft tissue to hard exoskeleton, F. rusticus provides a lower quality of food than many of the native invertebrate species it replaces.
+While an official study has not yet been conducted, personal observations of fisheries managers have suggested frequent decline of bluegill (Lepomis macrochirus), northern pike (Esox lucius), and bass (Micropterus spp.) populations following the introduction of F. rusticus.
+F. rusticus is more likely to compete with juvenile gamefish for benthic invertebrate prey than are native species of crayfish and have been shown to significantly reduce benthic invertebrate densities that serve as an important food source to young fish (Bobeldyk and Lamberti 2008, Hill and Lodge 1995, Lodge et al. 1994, Luttenton et al. 1998, Magnuson et al. 1975, McCarthy et al. 2006, Rosenthal et al. 2006).
+While native fish do feed on the non-native F. rusticus, due to its low ratio of soft tissue to hard exoskeleton, F. rusticus provides a lower quality of food than many of the native invertebrate species it replaces.
 This leads to slower fish growth and reduced survival (Gunderson 2008).
-The rusty crayfish has also been seen to prey on a variety of fish eggs, specifically those of trout (Dorn and Mittelbach 2004, Kreps 2009).
-While an official study has not yet been conducted, personal observations of fisheries managers have suggested frequent decline of bluegill, northern pike, and bass populations following the introduction of rusty crayfish.
+F. rusticus has also been seen to prey on a variety of fish eggs (Dorn and Mittelbach 2004, Kreps 2009, Baldrige and Lodge 2013).
+F. rusticus introduction is also believed to reduce sport fish populations especially pan-fish (Lepomis macrochirus and L. gibbosus) by either egg predation or competition with juveniles.
+Researchers have calculated fisheries damages of F. rusticus in Vilas County, Wisconsin to be about $1.5 million annually (Keller et al, 2008, USFWS ERSS 2015).

 Due to its conspicuousness during daylight hours relative to native crayfish species, F. rusticus has resulted in a decline in recreational swimming in areas where present, as swimmers fear stepping on it and being pinched by its large claws (Gunderson 2008).